 Step 3: Setup the Machine for Cutting

 Once you have your material and design, you can set up the machine.
 Align the laser beam for an accurate cut.
-This is crucial to allow the laser to cut well.
+The cutting head focuses the laser beam to a precise focal point on the material, which is essential for clean and accurate cuts.
+The mechanical system moves the cutting head along the specified path, ensuring precise positioning for both cutting and engraving operations.

 You can refer back to the manufacturer’s instructions for more insights.
 Then, open the case and place your material in the laser cutting machine, adjusting its placement based on its type and thickness.
 Some laser machines come with inbuilt rulers to help you align your materials.

 Then, you may need to adjust the bed; do this by pushing the focus button and the down arrow button in the front control panel of the machine.
 Lowering the bed ensures that your material does not come into direct contact with the laser.
+Adjusting the bed also helps set the correct focal point, which influences the energy distribution and precision of the cut.
 Conclude this section by closing the lid.

 If you’re still unsure how to proceed, check the manufacturer’s instructions for more information.